Xiaoli-Catherine/ChessBots/docs/final.md

 <img width="500" alt="Screenshot 2025-03-19 at 12 10 31 PM" src="https://github.com/user-attachments/assets/a2e906be-711d-4df4-8051-ea4e68e54d2e" />

-From above heatmaps and bar charts:
+From above heatmaps and bar charts groups, we learned:

 * Learning rate of 3.0e-04 generally led to worse performance (-7.95 mean reward in some cases).
 * Clip range of 0.30 was more beneficial than 0.20, providing smoother training curves.